mckinsey/vizro/vizro-core/docs/pages/tutorials/explore-components.md

 There are two types of control:

 * [`Filters`][vizro.models.Filter] enable users to filter a column of the underlying data.
-* [`Parameters`][vizro.models.Parameter] enable users to modify arguments or properties of the components, such as adjusting colors.
+* [`Parameters`][vizro.models.Parameter] enable users to change arguments or properties of the components, such as adjusting colors.

-The user guides for [Filters](../user-guides/filters.md) and [Parameters](../user-guides/parameters.md) give a comprehensive overview on how to apply [`Filters`][vizro.models.Filter] and [`Parameters`][vizro.models.Parameter].
-For further customization, refer to the [user guide on selectors](../user-guides/selectors.md).
+The guides for [Filters](../user-guides/filters.md) and [Parameters](../user-guides/parameters.md) explain how to apply [`Filters`][vizro.models.Filter] and [`Parameters`][vizro.models.Parameter].
+For further customization, refer to the [guide on selectors](../user-guides/selectors.md).

-To link a control to a component you use the id assigned to the component, which is unique across all dashboard pages and serves as a reference to target it.
+To link a control to a component, use the id assigned to the component, which is unique across all dashboard pages and serves as a reference to target it.

 To illustrate, let's add a [`Filter`][vizro.models.Filter] on specific continents of the underlying gapminder data.
 The [`Filter`][vizro.models.Filter] requires the `column` argument, that denotes the target column to be filtered.
-Each `control` also has a `targets` parameter, to specify the datasets and components affected by the `control`.
+Each `control` also has a `targets` parameter, to specify the datasets and components targeted by the `control`.
 For this dashboard, both charts are listed in the `targets` parameter, meaning that the filter is be applied to both charts.
 However, you can apply the [`Filter`][vizro.models.Filter] to only one specific chart if required.

 !!! example "Configure filter"